microsoft/moaw/workshops/advanced-aks/workshop.md

 command terminated with exit code 56
 ```

 Notice that the curl client did not receive the HTML from the prior attempt.
-The error returned is the indication that the MTLS policy has been enfornced, and that the `store-front` service has rejected the non MTLS communication from the curl client.
+The error returned is the indication that the mTLS policy has been enforced, and that the `store-front` service has rejected the non mTLS communication from the curl client.

 #### Deploying External Istio Ingress

 By default, services are not accessible from outside the cluster.
 When managing your workloads with the Istio service mesh, you want to ensure that if you expose a service for communications outside the cluster, mesh policy configurations can still be preserved.

-The AKS Istio AKS add-on comes with both a external and internal ingerss gateway that you can utilize to expose your services in the service mesh.
-In the following steps, we will show how to enable an external ingerss gateway to allow the `store-front` service to be reached from outside the cluster.
+The AKS Istio AKS add-on comes with both a external and internal ingress gateway that you can utilize to expose your services in the service mesh.
+In the following steps, we will show how to enable an external ingress gateway to allow the `store-front` service to be reached from outside the cluster.

 The following command will enable the Istio ingress gateway on the AKS cluster.
 This may take several moments.